Bhavesh083/Angular-Learnings/README.md

     ex: <p [style]="variable">
         --> here, variable can be
               - String of styles separated by ;   ex: 'margin:15px ; font-family: Impact'
-              - Object with style names as property and values as style values.  ex: {'margin' : '20px', 'font-family' : 'Impact'}   {[ngClass] -> it can be used when using object}
+              - Object with style names as property and values as style values.  ex: {'margin' : '20px', 'font-family' : 'Impact'}   {[ngStyle] -> it can be used when using object}

 - Event Binding:
   - Process of binding the events such as user's actions to a method in a component.